-Dr. Mary Kate Moring joined Family Eye Center in 2013.
+Dr. Mary Kate Moring joined Family Eye & Laser in 2013.
 She holds a Doctor of Optometry degree from the Nova Southeastern University College of Optometry in Fort Lauderdale, FL.
-Prior to her education there, she attended Auburn University where she received her BS in Biomedical Science.
-She is a native of Dothan, AL.
+Prior to her education there, she attended Enterprise State Community College and Auburn University where she received her BS in Biomedical Science.

 Professionally, Dr. Moring was inducted into the Gold Key International Optometric Honor Society and is a member of the American Optometric Association and the Alabama Optometric Association.
-Committed to social advancement, you will find her involved in multiple community service projects and groups including the Pike County Young Professionals, Leadership Pike and Troy Junior Women’s League.
+Dr. Moring’s professional interests include advanced contact lens designs, diagnosis and treatment of glaucoma, diabetic retinopathy, macular degeneration and dry eye.
+Committed to community involvement, you will find her involved in multiple community service projects and groups.
+She was recently named as one of the “Top 20 under 40” honorees.